dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 - It should be a narrative of the steps you took in your experiment or study not a list of instructions such as you might find in a cookbook.
 An important part of writing a scientific paper is deciding what bit of information needs to be given in detail.
 - Do not quote or cite your laboratory manual.
 Sometimes experimental details are given as a supplement.
+- The methods section should describe how you conducted your research.
+This could include information about the data that you collected, the methods that you used to analyze the data, and the limitations of your research.